msquee/go-websockify/README.md

 # Go WebSockify
 > RFC 6455 compliant TCP and Unix socket proxy to WebSockets.

-Go WebSockify is a pure Go implementation of [novnc/websockify](https://github.com/novnc/websockify) TCP to WebSocket proxy with improved connection handling.
-API compatible, drop our binary on your existing systems.
-Available on Linux, Windows and MacOS.
+Go WebSockify is a pure Go implementation of [novnc/websockify](https://github.com/novnc/websockify) TCP/Unix to WebSocket proxy with improved connection handling.
+Runs on Linux, Windows and MacOS.

 ## Table of Contents
 - [Overview](#overview)